narner/MyWebsite/content/notes/Project Soli & the Coming Use of Radar in Human-Machine Interfaces - April 2020.md

 Radar is a 85 — year old technology that up until recently has not been actively deployed in human-machine interfaces.
 Radar — based gesture sensing allows user intent to be inferred across more contexts than optical-only based tracking currently allows.

-&nbsp;Google’s use of Project Soli, a radar-based gesture recognition system, in the Pixel 4 series of phones is most likely the first step in further adoption of radar as an input for interacting with our devices.
+Google’s use of Project Soli, a radar-based gesture recognition system, in the Pixel 4 series of phones is most likely the first step in further adoption of radar as an input for interacting with our devices.

-&nbsp;

 **Background on Project Soli**